 Connect to your Braintree account (a PayPal service) to securely collect payments — right when customers fill and sign forms.

 The best integrations are the easiest to use and deploy.

 An electronic signature, or e-signature, is a legal way to get consent or approval on electronic documents or forms.
-One of the most relied upon definitions of an electronic signature defines an electronic signature as: “…an electronic sound, symbol, or process attached to or logically associated with a record …adopted by a person with the intent to sign the record.”
+One of the most relied upon definitions of an electronic signature is "an electronic sound, symbol, or process attached to or logically associated with a record...adopted by a person with the intent to sign the record."
 Electronic signatures can be used to replace handwritten signatures in virtually every personal or business process.
-Examples include: contracts, application forms, new hire onboarding forms, non-disclosure agreements, vendor onboarding and RFPs, change authorizations, and government benefits enrollment forms.
+Examples include contracts, application forms, new hire onboarding forms, non-disclosure agreements, vendor onboarding and RFPs, change authorizations, and government benefits enrollment forms.

 Are Adobe Sign’s electronic signatures legally binding?

 Yes.
 Electronic signatures are legally valid and enforceable in nearly every industrialized country around the world, and even less-developed countries are beginning to enact e-signature laws.
 In 2000, the United States passed the ESIGN Act, making e-signatures legal for virtually all uses.
 In the European Union the Electronic Identification and Trust Services Regulation (eIDAS) took effect in July 2016.
 Other countries have enacted similar laws as well.
 To learn more, visit our Electronic Signatures are Legal page.

 Are Adobe Sign's electronic signatures secure?